 - 1. Understanding climate change

 - 2. Perceiving it as a threat

-- 3. Assuming responsibility
+- 3. Continued attention to it

-- 4. Holding a healthy perspective
+- 4. Regulating overwhelm

-There are 'thinking traps' or psychological biases that affect human thinking at each stage:
+There are 'thinking traps' or psychological biases that affect human thinking at each stage.

-1. (not) Understanding climate change
+Thinking traps: 1. (not) Understanding

 The scale and reach of the interacting causes and impacts of climate change make it complex, overwhelming and hard to fully grasp.
 As Time Magazine puts it: 'Climate is Everything'.

 It is an intangible 'Hyperobject' that 'massively out scales us' (Morton, 2013).
 It can be hard to know where to begin.

-Most people perhaps have more imminently pressing things to think about, such as meeting a deadline, caring responsibilities, or how to pay the rent.
+Most people perhaps have more salient things to think about, such as meeting a deadline, or how to pay the rent.